 If you’re looking to start snapping Insta-worthy pics on your next cruise, check out these destinations:

-One of the most popular ports in the Caribbean never fails to deliver with its breathtaking landscape and views.
+One of the most popular destinations in the Caribbean always delivers with its breathtaking landscape and views.
 Surrounded by lush mountains and filled with shimmering bays, travelers visiting St. Thomas have the choice of relaxing on powdery-soft beaches or sampling what’s on offer in the “shopping capital of the Caribbean,” all while making pit stops at some of the island’s famous restaurants along the way.

-The natural scenery is the real draw here, from Mountain Top to Magens Bay, but the glitz of the well-heeled town and the people it attracts doesn’t hurt, either.
+The natural scenery is the real draw here, from Mountain Top to Magens Bay.
+The glitz of the well-heeled town and the people it attracts doesn’t hurt, either.
 Next door, there’s St. John, an easy-to-reach neighbor known for its picturesque town of Cruz Bay and large national park.

 Some two million people travel to Puerto Rico through this port every year, where they get a magical first impression of this tropical country.
 Many are lured by the nearby natural wonders, like El Yunque National Forest, the only tropical rainforest in the U.S. National Parks System.